 Let’s continue the example above:

-Q: Mr. Sneezy, what was the cause of Ms. White’s death?
+Q: Mr. Dwarf, what was the cause of Ms. White’s death?

 A: She had been poisoned by an apple.

 This is objectionable.
 Determining a cause of death requires special training in medicine or professional experience performing autopsies.
-There’s no evidence Mr. Sneezy has that special training or experience.
-Mr. Sneezy can’t determine, based on what he saw and heard, that Ms. White’s death was caused by a poisoned apple and not by say, a toxic plant in the forest, carbon monoxide poisoning in the cottage, or an allergic reaction to one of Doc’s herbal teas.
+There’s no evidence Mr. Dwarf has that special training or experience.
+Mr. Dwarf can’t determine, based on what he saw and heard, that Ms. White’s death was caused by a poisoned apple and not by say, a toxic plant in the forest or carbon monoxide poisoning in the cottage.

 - “Objection.
 Calls for improper lay witness opinion.”